roberto-triumph/triumph4php/docs/bookmarks.md

 and will point to the new line and not the line that was originally bookmarked.
 For example, let's say you bookmarked the beginning of a  function `printUser` but you end up adding another function `printGroups` before `printUser`.
-When you cycle bookmarks, the bookmark will take you to the beginnin of the `printUser` function.
+When you cycle bookmarks, the bookmark will take you to the beginning of the `printUser` function.

 Bookmarks persist even if you close files.
 As you cycle through bookmarks, if the bookmark is for a file that is not opened the file will be opened.